memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ![](img/armv-m-exceptions/shcsr.png)

-> For ARMv6-M devices the only value which is implemented is `SVCALLPENDED`
+> NOTE: For ARMv6-M devices the only value which is implemented is `SVCALLPENDED`

 {:.no_toc}